reptileinx/backup_aws_resources/README.md

 3. Requested a functionality that will allow immediate sharing of the RDS Automated Backups with accounts of choice
 4. Give more Cross Account definitions to the current RDS APIs

+---
 ## Summary of Current Solution

-Backing Up the COM RDS Snapshot from public cloud Prod to FailSafe Prod Account.
+Backing up the RDS Snapshot from AWS production account to FailSafe production Account.
-In order to perform cross account Amazon SNS deliveries to Lambda, we have authorized Lambda function to be invoked from Amazon SNS in Prod Account.
+In order to perform cross account actions Amazon SNS deliveries to Lambda, we have authorised the Lambda function to be invoked from Amazon SNS in the AWS production  Account.
 In turn, Amazon SNS needs to allow the Lambda account to subscribe to the Amazon SNS topic.

 #### Current Implementation in Prose
+> **Target Account** - means execute the AWS CLI commands in the context of the target account <br />
+> **Failsafe Account** - means execute the AWS CLI commands in the context of the FailSafe account

-1. Target Account: RDS Instance has automated snapshot configured
+1. **Target Account:** RDS Instance has automated snapshot configured
-2. Target Account: Create an SNS Topic that the RDS will subscribe to e.g. <SNSCopyTopic>.
+2. **Target Account:** Create an SNS Topic that the RDS will subscribe; `SNSCopyTopic`.
-    - An event will be fired via SNS to begin the backup process once an auto-backup is complete.
-"SNSTopicRDSAutoSnap"
+    - An event will be fired via SNS to begin the backup process once an auto-backup is complete. `SNSTopicRDSAutoSnap`
-    #### [- Because of the “Event Category Bug” we are using an event trigger at 4AM] - check if this is still true
+    > Because of the “Event Category Bug” we are using an event trigger at 4AM] - check if this is still true #1

-3. Target Account: RDS Event Subscription to SNS Topic is created
+3. **Target Account:** RDS Event Subscription to SNS Topic is created
-4. Target Account: Create an SNS Topic for the “Save Lambda" Functions to Subscribe to - <SNSSaveTopic>
+4. **Target Account:** Create an SNS Topic for the `Save Lambda Function` to Subscribe to - `SNSSaveTopic`

-Generic steps for 2.
-3. 4.
+> The step described here will be generic for 2.
+3. 4. <br />
-=> Create an SNS Topic for “Some Lambda" Functions to Subscribe to (SNSSomeTopic)
 Note:
 Using the Backup source type of RDS causes two events to be sent to the Lambda function.
 These have to be handled by the Lambda function
     - backup (RDS-EVENT-0001) - An automated backup of the DB instance has started.
     - backup (RDS-EVENT-0002) - An automated backup of the DB instance is complete.

-    ```shell
+- Create an SNS Topic for `Some Lambda Function` to Subscribe to `SNSSomeTopic`
+      ```bash
-        aws sns create-topic \
+          aws sns create-topic --name <SNSSomeTopic>
-            --name <SNSSomeTopic>
           Response:
           {
               "TopicArn": "arn:aws:sns:ap-southeast-2:<some_account_id>:<SNSSomeTopic>"
           }
       ```

-5. Target Account: Create a Lambda Function <rdscopysnapshots> that will:
+5. **Target Account:** Create a Lambda Function `rdscopysnapshots` that will:
     - copy Automated RDS snapshot to a Manual snapshot
     - share the Manual Snapshot with the Failsafe account
     - trigger an SNS event once copy of RDS automated snapshot is complete.

-    Pre-requisite:
+    *Pre-requisite:*<br />
-     Create Role and attach policies to execute Lambda as well as work with RDS Snapshot...
+     - Create Role and attach policies to execute Lambda as well as work with RDS Snapshot...
      See: rdscopysnapshots-role-policy.json - might need to restrict access to a particular RDS instance
      ```shell
         $ aws iam create-role --role-name <rdscopysnapshots> \
             --assume-role-policy-document <file://rdscopysnapshots-role-policy.json>
      ```

+     - Command to create Lambda function
      ```shell
      $ aws lambda create-function \
         --function-name <rdscopysnapshots> \